 Sophie Bourgeois

-In the late 1970s and 1980s, the best female skateboarder from Canada was Sophie Bourgeois from Drummondville, Quebec but you would hardly know it due to the limited acknowledgement, if any in Canadian skateboard magazines.
+In the late 1970s and 1980s, one of the top female skateboarders from Canada was Sophie Bourgeois from Drummondville, Quebec but you would hardly know it due to the limited acknowledgement, if any in Canadian skateboard magazines or history books.
+Like Pam Judge, Canada’s first female National Champion, Sophie would go on to be sponsored by leading companies in the U.S. but back home the fanfare was limited to the occasional newspaper clipping.

-And, thanks to Canadian skateboarders Monty Little and Claude Regnier, a few photos from July 1981 were shared, including Sophie receiving her trophy as Canada’s National Champion at the Great Canadian Open.
+A few photos from July 1981 were shared by Monty Little and Claude Regnier including Sophie receiving her trophy as Canada’s National Champion at the Great Canadian Open.
 Some of the female skaters she competed against were Margaret Winter and Denise Frohlick, who won the Bowl-riding event.
 In an article within the September 1981 issue of Thrasher about the contest, it says that “Sophie Bourgeois of Quebec showed us that she can blaze in Slalom as well as Freestyle.”

-Sophie competed and won the Canadian Nationals many times and was selected for the Eastern Canada Team to compete at the Transworld Skateboard Championships in 1986, which was hosted in Vancouver, Canada as part of the “Expo ‘86” festival.
+Sophie was selected for the Eastern Canada Team to compete at the Transworld Skateboard Championships in 1986, which was hosted in Vancouver, Canada as part of the “Expo ‘86” festival.
 In an article from the December 1986 issue of Thrasher, it’s noted that Sophie placed fourth in women’s freestyle behind Corina “GoGo” Spreiter (Switzerland), Sue Hazel (England), and April Hoffman (United States).
 And, Sophie was also the only woman who raced in the giant slalom event, as seen in the video Radical Moves (dir.
 Larry Dean, 1986).

 On June 2nd, 1987, a photo by Bernard Weil in the Toronto Star newspaper for a fashion shoot showcases Sophie’s skill.
 The caption reads: “Sophie Bourgeois, 22, from Drummondville, Quebec is rated the best female freestyler in Canada and ranked fourth in the world.”
 She’s wearing classic 80s gear including Club Monaco cotton button-fly ‘jams’ (shorts), Surf Paradise t-shirt, Airwalk shoes, and a Swatch watch!

-Sophie states that, “I definitely think that there’s a place for girl skaters.
+Sophie stated in her video part that, “I definitely think that there’s a place for girl skaters.
 I think that it’s not because we’re females we can’t skate.
 We just skate differently.”

 Thank you, Sophie for reaching out!